Digging up the Diprotodon

 Students will:

-Become part of the archeological team that uncovers megafauna fossils and solves the puzzle of their origin
+• Become part of the paleontological team that uncovers megafauna fossils and solves the puzzle of their origin

 Victorian Curriculum

-- Science knowledge helps people understand the effects of their actions (VCSSU056)
+• Science knowledge helps people to understand the effects of their actions (VCSSU056)

 Learning Continuum

 Ecolinc Learn Online is an online learning management system offering interactive online courses for students and teachers.
 These courses can be undertaken either as a pre-visit, post-visit or stand-alone.
-Students are encouraged to do the pre-learning course before coming to Ecolinc for an onsite program.
+Students are encouraged to do the post-learning course after the Outreach program.